 WORLD WAR I REMAINS

-The site of Apollonia-Arsuf played a role during WWI, as in the 22nd-23rd December 1917 a new British line was formed by the British troops at the site.
-The evidence on the new line and the entrenchment of the troops therein is given in cases first hand; a testimony of a man who fought at Arsuf is recorded in E. Thompson (Crusader’s Coast, London 1929, 12-25): “Vaults and masonry, that served us for makeshift trenches, are overgrown with datura and scrub; … Will the archaeologist of later ages, examining pillars and tumbled castle, think of us who burrowed in rock-tombs and hid in caves at the cliff root, while the 5,9’s [i.e. 150 mm cannon] rapped on the flowery pastures overhead?”
-(Thompson 1929, 24-25).
-Another testimony on Arsuf is documented in W.T.
-Massey (How Jerusalem Was Won: Being the Record of Allenby’s Campaign in Palestine, London 1919, 235-236): “At a later date, when digging at Arsuf, these Scots came across some marble columns which had graced a hall when Apollonia was in its heyday.
+The site of Apollonia-Arsuf played a role during WWI, as on the 22nd-23rd December 1917 a new British line was formed by the troops at the site.
+There is first-hand evidence regarding the new line and the entrenchment of the troops there in the testimony of a soldier who fought at Arsuf and is recorded in E. Thompson’s Crusader’s Coast, London 1929: “Vaults and masonry, that served us for makeshift trenches, are overgrown with datura and scrub; … Will the archaeologist of later ages, examining pillars and tumbled castle, think of us who burrowed in rock-tombs and hid in caves at the cliff root, while the 5,9’s [i.e. 150 mm cannon] rapped on the flowery pastures overhead?”
+(Thompson 1929: 24-25).
+Another testimony regarding Arsuf is documented in W.T.
+Massey’s How Jerusalem Was Won: Being the Record of Allenby’s Campaign in Palestine, London 1919: “At a later date, when digging at Arsuf, these Scots came across some marble columns which had graced a hall when Apollonia was in its heyday.
 The glory of Apollonia has long vanished, but if in that age of warriors there had been a belief that those marble columns would some day be raised as monuments to commemorate a great operation of war the ancients would have had a special veneration for them.
 Three of the columns marked the spots where the Scots spanned the river, and it is a pity that they cannot tell the full story to succeeding generations.”
-Indeed these Proconnesian marble columns that probably originated in a Byzantine Apollonia/Sozousa became three memoranda on which inscriptions were carved commemorating the deeds of the 155th, 156th and 157th Brigades of the 52nd Division against the Turks, while crossing the Yarkon (Nahr el ‘Auja) river erected in three different respected locations of the crossing, i.e. at Tell Qudadi (on the north bank of the Yarkon estuary), Kikar Hill (Giv’at Beth HaMitbchahim) and Ramat Gan (in the intersection of Ben Gurion and Aba Hillel Streets), and visible to this very day.
+(Massey 1919: 235-236).
+Indeed, these Proconnesian marble columns, which had probably originated in a Byzantine Apollonia/Sozousa, became three memoranda on which inscriptions were carved commemorating the deeds of the British 155th, 156th, and 157th Brigades of the 52nd Division against the Turks, while crossing the Yarkon (Nahr el ‘Auja) River, erected in the three different respective locations of the crossing, i.e. at Tell Qudadi (on the north bank of the Yarkon estuary), Kikar Hill (Giv’at Beth HaMitbchahim), and Ramat Gan (at the intersection of Ben Gurion and Aba Hillel Streets), and still visible to this very day.

-The material evidence of troops staying and training at the site between late December 1917 to September 1918 is attested by many finds, among which are ammunition containers, canned food, fragmented helmets, cartridges, musket/shrapnel balls, bullets, etc. Relatively often buttons of cloths were discovered.
-One of the more interesting finds was a kit of morphine ampoules still intact (Fig. 28) in the upper levels of the excavated Area S (above).
-On the aerial photographs the emplacements of the troops are visible.
+The material evidence of troops staying and training at the site between late December 1917 and September 1918 is attested to by many finds, among which are ammunition containers, canned food, fragmented helmets, cartridges, musket/shrapnel balls, bullets, etc., along with many clothing buttons.
+One of the more interesting finds was a still intact kit of morphine ampoules (Fig. 28) found in an upper level of the excavated Area S squares (above).
+The aerial photographs reveal the emplacements of the troops.

 Fig. 28 – A kit of morphine ampules (Area S)

 The Apollonia-Arsuf excavation is an on-going research project.
-We intend to continue excavations at Apollonia-Arsuf in order to gain better understanding on the site’s economic basis and political affinity, as well as its cultural and economic interactions with other Mediterranean centers during its periods of successive occupation.
-The mention of the site in several historical sources for the Roman period on the one hand, and the limited extent of architectural remains discovered in the excavations on the other, invite us to examine further the reasons for its historical importance at this time.
-As the central site for primary (and probably secondary) glass production on the coastal plain in the Byzantine period, we intend to map all the furnaces discovered at the site in order to track chronological sequences and chemical compositional differences.
+We intend to continue excavations there in order to achieve a better understanding of the site’s economic basis and political affinity, as well as its cultural and economic interactions with other Mediterranean centers during its periods of successive occupation.
+Mentions of the site in several historical sources from the Roman period, on the one hand, and the limited extent of architectural remains discovered in the excavations, on the other, intrigue us to examine further the reasons for its historical importance at the time.
+As the central site for primary (and probably secondary) glass production on the coastal plain in the Byzantine period, we hope to map all the furnaces discovered at the site in order to track the chronological sequences and chemical compositional differences.
 We also intend to continue unearthing specific elements of the Crusader castle (such as the moat and western halls) for a better understanding of its architectural plan.
-Furthermore, we wish to investigate further the site’s underwater archaeology.
-The results of the recent seasons provide a better understanding of the site and in particular the social and occupational history of the Early Byzantine and Crusader periods.
+Finally, we wish also to delve deeper into the site’s underwater archaeology.
+The results of the more recent excavation seasons have provided a better understanding of the site and, in particular, its social and occupational history of the Early Byzantine and Crusader periods.

 Oren Tal (2007- )